sankeer28/DiscordBot-v2/README.md

 ## Features
 ### Chat Interaction 💬:
 - Casual chat with the bot using its name.
 Not required to call its name if using the bot's DMs.
-- Immediate responses using Gemini AI.
+- Immediate responses using Gemini AI 🤖.
-- Conversation is temporarily saved to memory for realism.
+- Conversation is temporarily saved to memory for realism .
-- 50/50 chance to get a GIF from Giphy based on the context of what is being said in chat using Natural Language Processing (NLP).
+- 50/50 chance to get a GIF from Giphy based on the context of what is being said in chat using Natural Language Processing (NLP) 🧠.
   - [SpaCy](https://spacy.io/) NLP identifies the most relevant parts of a message by focusing on random nouns, proper nouns, adjectives, and verbs, excluding personal pronouns which might not contribute much to the context.

 ### Media Retrieval 📺: